Herr-Whit/programming-challenge/solution_strategy.md

 In order to decouple loading from processing the Architecture will contain an Interface for a DataFactory.
 For loading files I will implement a FileDataFactory.
 This will produce an DataSet object, which will perform the computation.
-Both the DataSet and DataFactory may depend on pandas, but the Implementation must ensure that DataSet will be instatiated with parameters, which have no such dependencies.
+Both the DataSet and DataFactory may depend on pandas, but the Implementation must ensure that DataSet will be instantiated with parameters, which have no such dependencies.
 ## Implement
-TODO
+I will follow test-driven development (red, green, refactor), but only commit on green and refactor for the sake of overview.